Jen Walker, Ph.D. Executive Director

 Jen Walker earned her Ph.D. in English at the George Washington University with a primary area of interest in environmental humanities.
 She has taught English, history, environmental studies, and education at Salisbury University and McDaniel College.
 In addition, she has taught numerous experiential education courses, taking students to places such as Yosemite, the Everglades, post-hurricane Louisiana, and Hawaii.
 Closer to home, Jen has organized learning opportunities from state parks and trails, to art museums, climbing walls, the symphony, the beach, and mountains.
 She is a proponent of service opportunities for people of all ages, and has worked with groups as diverse as the local homeless population, children with terminal illnesses, and various environmental organizations.
 Some of her other adventures have been working with inner-city D.C. youth in summer enrichment opportunities, developing programs and curriculum for high schools and colleges, and teaching yoga to children throughout the Baltimore area.
 Jen has homeschooled her children for the last three years, and prior to her work with World House, ran a homeschool cooperative for 2 years.

 From gourmet cookie maker to talented musician and crafter extraordinaire, Kathy Davis has many talents to offer the World House community.
 A former elementary school teacher, Kathy has recently moved to Maryland from the Pacific Northwest where she and her husband raised three amazing and artistic girls.
-Kathy teaches our Willows class in Creative Foundations and Busy Hands.
+Kathy teaches our Willows class in Creative Foundations.
 She also offers teaches voice/piano lessons.

 Music InstructorTrevor is a multi-instrumentalist, composer and musician who began studying music at age four.
 In his early youth, Trevor studied traditional Irish and Cape Breton music and dance, traveling the around the East Coast, as well as parts of Canada and Ireland performing with his family band.
 As Trevor’s musical interests broadened over the years, he began to pick up different instruments and styles and began composing music on guitar and piano.
 Trevor is a homeschooler and graduate of St. Mary’s College of Maryland, where he found a niche for his music by forming original bands and performing/composing music for many theatre productions.
 For several years after college, Trevor worked as the Music Director for the Maryland Institute College of Art’s Rivals of the West theatre company, both leading the bands for popular musicals such as Hair, and Little Shop of Horrors, as well as composing original scores for many of the plays.
 Trevor now works as a full time music educator both teaching private lessons as well as teaching regularly at a music school in Baltimore.
 Trevor is also a regular performing musician in several professional theatre companies in Baltimore City as well as a member of several local bands.